Prepare to enroll devices and deliver resources

 Citrix Endpoint Management Server FQDN: Enter the fully qualified domain name of the Citrix Endpoint Management server.
 For example:

 example.xm.cloud.com.
-This setting is used for MDM and MAM control traffic.
+This setting is used for MDM and MAM traffic control.

-Citrix Gateway FQDN: Enter the fully qualified domain name of Citrix Gateway, in the form FQDN or FQDN:port.
+NetScaler Gateway FQDN: Enter the fully qualified domain name of NetScaler Gateway, in the form FQDN or FQDN:port.
 For example:

 example.com.
 This setting is used to direct MAM traffic to your data center.
 For MDM-only deployments, leave this field blank.

-Citrix recommends that you use the MAM Port setting instead of Citrix Gateway FQDN to control MAM traffic.
-If you enter a fully qualified domain name along with the port of your Citrix Gateway, the client device uses the configuration from the MAM Port setting.
+Citrix recommends that you use the MAM Port setting instead of NetScaler Gateway FQDN to control MAM traffic.
+If you enter a fully qualified domain name along with the port of your NetScaler Gateway, the client device uses the configuration from the MAM Port setting.

-Instance Name: Enter the instance name of the Citrix Endpoint Management server you configured above.
-If you are unsure about your instance name, leave the default value, zdm.
+Instance Name: Enter the instance name of the Citrix Endpoint Management server you configured earlier.
+If you are unsure about your instance name, leave the default value zdm.